 - Fees associated with depositions, transcripts, and trial exhibits

 Additional fees tend to be higher the longer your case goes on.
 You should ask questions about these fees during the consultation with your potential lawyers.
-Find out how these fees are handled if your case isn’t successful—and whether or not you’ll still be on the hook for them.
+Find out how these fees are handled if your case isn’t successful and whether or not you’ll still be on the hook for them.

-Fees Taken from Your Net Settlement
+Deductions Taken from Your Net Settlement

 How Your Lawyer Gets Paid Upon Settling Your Claim